anailieva/task-manager/README.md

 SonarCloud performs an in-depth static analysis of the codebase, identifying potential vulnerabilities, code smells, and bugs.
 For instance - it flags security-sensitive code patterns such as hardcoded credentials or potential SQL injection points in our codebase.
 Integrated into our CI process, SonarCloud continuously monitors our code changes - upon every pull request, SonarCloud automatically reviews new code additions, ensuring that introduced code maintains security and quality standards.

+Language Support
+It supports multiple programming languages including Java, JavaScript, TypeScript, Python, C#, C/C++, PHP, Swift, and more.

+SonarCloud allows you to define quality criteria for your project, and the Quality Gate ensures that your code meets these criteria before it can be merged or released.

+How SonarCloud Works

+SonarCloud analyzes your code using static code analysis techniques.
+It identifies and flags issues like bugs, vulnerabilities, code smells, and more.
+It provides comprehensive reports and dashboards displaying the detected issues, their severity, and recommendations for improvement.
+SonarCloud checks if your code meets predefined quality criteria.
+If not, it prevents the merge or release of poor-quality code.

+Benefits of Using SonarCloud

+Helps improve code quality by identifying and resolving issues early in the development cycle.
+Detects security vulnerabilities, providing guidance to mitigate risks.
+Helps in maintaining code standards, readability, and maintainability.
+Integrates seamlessly with CI/CD pipelines and other development tools, making it easy to incorporate code analysis into your workflows.

 #### Snyk

 Snyk specializes in scanning project dependencies for vulnerabilities.
 It identifies known vulnerabilities in third-party libraries.
 For instance, it may detect a vulnerable version of a package used in our Python dependencies.
 Snyk offers remediation advice for addressing detected vulnerabilities - it suggests updating a vulnerable package to a patched version or provides alternative dependency options to mitigate the security risk.

+How Snyk Works

+Snyk analyzes your project dependencies, checking against its extensive database of known vulnerabilities.
+It identifies vulnerabilities in dependencies and container images.
+Snyk provides guidance on how to remediate vulnerabilities, suggesting specific updates or patches to fix the issues.
+Offers continuous monitoring to stay updated on newly discovered vulnerabilities affecting your dependencies.
+To integrate Snyk with GitHub Actions, you can use the Snyk GitHub Action within your workflows.
+The action requires configuration, including Snyk authentication token, project details, and other optional parameters.

 #### Trivy